Historic village of the Upper Val Pusteria with its painted square and the Wassermann house, near Lake Braies.

 A short history

-Villabassa, Niederdorf in German, sits at 1,158 metres in the Upper Pusteria, between Dobbiaco and Monguelfo.
-It is an ancient village, grown along the old road that linked the valley to Austria and the Cadore, and for centuries it was a stopping place for carts, merchants and travellers.
+Villabassa, Niederdorf in German, sits at 1,158 metres in the Upper Val Pusteria, between Dobbiaco and Monguelfo.
+It is an old village, grown along the ancient road that linked the valley to Austria and the Cadore, and for centuries it was a stopping place for carts, merchants and travellers.

-The centre keeps a compact, well-kept look, with the village square, the houses with painted facades and the historic Wassermann house, now a museum that tells of life in the old days.
-From here, in the early twentieth century, passed those climbing towards Lake Braies when the great hotel on the lake was a destination of European holidaymaking.
+The centre keeps a compact, well-kept look, with the village square, houses with painted facades and the historic Wassermann house, today a museum that tells of life in the old days.
+From here, in the early twentieth century, passed those climbing toward Lake Braies when the great hotel on the lake was a destination of European holidaymaking.

 Today Villabassa is a quiet holiday village.
-On the Val Pusteria cycle path and a few kilometres from Lake Braies, it remains a good base for exploring the Upper Pusteria while keeping the atmosphere of the historic village.
+On the Val Pusteria cycle path and a few kilometres from Lake Braies, it remains a good base for exploring the Upper Val Pusteria while keeping the feel of a historic village.

 What to see

-- The old town with its painted square and the Wassermann house, a record of the Villabassa of former times.
+• The old town with its painted square and the Wassermann house, a testimony to the Villabassa of the past.

 Frequently asked questions